catalyzeio/policies/source/sections/employees_policy.md

 	* Upon completion of training, workforce members complete this [form](https://docs.google.com/a/catalyze.io/forms/d/1bmEK3TidACj6ForBqGMaINPjIckv9ht28rtkGEQsBGs/viewform?usp=send_form).
 	* Ongoing security training is conducted monthly.
 	* Current Catalyze training is hosted [here](https://training.catalyze.io/).
+	* Training ppt from cow (th one steve found) http://hipaacow.org/wp-content/uploads/2015/05/HIPAA-COW-Training-FINAL-5.7.15.pptx
-2. All workforce members are granted access to formal organizational policies, which include the sanction policy for security violations.
+6. All workforce members are granted access to formal organizational policies, which include the sanction policy for security violations.
 3. The Catalyze Employee Handbook clearly states the responsibilities and acceptable behavior regarding information system usage, including rules for email, Internet, mobile devices and social media usage.
 4. Catalyze does not allow mobile devices to connect to any of its production networks.
 5. All workforce members are educated about the approved set of tools to be installed on workstations.